t3moses/st_vector/readme.md

 };

-The functions take leeway into account, using estimation and polynomial regression.
+The functions take leeway into account, using an heuristic approach.

 The library has only been tested on an Arduino Uno R3 with a 16 MHz system clock.